20 Children’s Books about Delaware

 Or Jim Gaffigan?

-I honestly thought of both these jokes when I began researching the states for our state unit study.
+I honestly thought of both these jokes when I began researching the states for our 50 states study.
 What can I say, I love to laugh.
 Sometimes so much so that I crack myself up.

 Being a proponent of literature-based curriculum, I start my research for any topic we are studying with a good book list.
 My kids told me they wanted to study the United States, so we started our state unit study with the first state, Delaware.